How Can I Pay Off My Car Loan Faster?

 Smiling woman leaning against the car wheel

-If you're anxious to remove your auto loan from your list of debts, there are ways to do so more quickly.
+If you're anxious to remove your auto loan from your list of debts, there are ways to do it more quickly.
 You can pay off your car loan faster by increasing the size or frequency of your payments, refinancing the loan or limiting extra expenses that can increase the size of the loan.

 Before deciding to focus on your car loan, check whether you'll be charged a prepayment penalty.
 That can affect whether and when it's best to pay down your car loan aggressively.
 Also, make sure you have a sufficient emergency fund to cover costs should an unplanned expense arise.